nctu-cloud-project/mopidy-api-forwarder/README.md

-# modipy-api-forwarder
+# mopidy-api-forwarder
-A WebSocket client that forward commands to a local modipy server behind NAT.
+A WebSocket client that forward commands to a local mopidy server behind NAT.